-Refer to the Scope and Sequence for the theme and grammar topics for the unit.
-Write them on the board, and ask students to copy them.
-Then have students do a brief self-assessment by choosing from the three options:
+Refer to the Scope and Sequence for the theme and grammar topics for each unit.
+Write them on the board and ask students to copy them.
+Then have students do a quick self-assessment by choosing from the three options: